ZheMann/vcmi/README.md

    --- D02
 ```

-This script is not optimised as it copies frames instead of using symlinks.
+Warning: this script is not optimised as it currently copies frames instead of using symlinks.

 3. Execute `create_train_test_set.py` to create the train and test based on the dataset created in step 2.
 This script randomly selects 7 train and 6 test videos per device, including the social versions.
+Currently, every frame per video is copied (in this case 200).

 ### Patch dataset
 The patch train and test set are created by copying the structure of the train and test set of the frame dataset.
 The following scripts can be executed to create and balance the patch train and test set: